-The Copper Beech Farm in Greenwich, Connecticut is America’s most expensive home, which lists at $190 million.
-The 1890’s renaissance-style mansion sprawls over 50 acre grounds and encompasses 13,519 square feet.
-Upscaling the most expensive home in Britain, this mansion includes 12 bedrooms, 4,000 feet of water frontage on Long Island Sound and 2 offshore islands.
+In Greenwich, Connecticut, the Copper Beech Farm is America’s most expensive home, which lists at $190 million.
+The 1890’s renaissance-style mansion sprawls over 50-acre grounds and encompasses 13,519 square feet.
+Upscaling the most expensive home in Britain, this mansion includes 12 bedrooms, 4,000 feet of water frontage on Long Island Sound, and 2 offshore islands.
 A 1,800-foot-long driveway leads to a massive 15,000 feet of living space.

 The French manor encompasses a wine cellar, seven full baths and two half baths, a wood-paneled library, a solarium with a coffered ceiling, and a dining room with a fireplace.

-The main rooms have 12-foot ceilings, with a beautiful carved fireplace and French doors in the living room.
+The main rooms have 12-foot ceilings, with a beautifully carved fireplace and French doors in the living room.

-It also boasts a formal garden, which is maintained by a horticulturalist with the New York Botanical Garden.
+It also boasts a formal garden maintained by a horticulturist with the New York Botanical Garden.

 The mansion was built in 1896 and still has the old speaking tubes from pre-electricity days and sleeping porches from the pre- air-conditioning days.

-Timber industrialist John Rudey currently owns this three-storey property.
+Timber industrialist John Rudey currently owns this three-story property.
 He bought the property with his wife Laurie in 1982 for 7.55million and took various mortgages since then.

 The Greenwich property’s agent, David Ogilvy, of David Ogilvy & Associates, has listed this mansion at $190 million.